Blogs

 - Customer Relationship Marketing

 Career Scope and the prospects of getting a new job in Marketing are plenty.
-Because every organization needs marketing professionals and fresh blood into the stream.
+Because every organisation needs marketing professionals and fresh blood into the stream.
 So they hire quality grads from different MBA schools in India.
-So the jobs can be expected in the fields of:
+The jobs can be expected in the fields of:

 Some major industries which are regular recruiters of marketing are - FMCG, Food and Beverage, IT and Software, Real Estate and construction, Computer and peripherals, Electronics, Telecom, etc.